Royal Mail Credit Policy

 Invoicing and payment terms for credit accounts

-- 6. Where a customer does not pay Royal Mail in accordance with its agreed credit terms Royal Mail shall be entitled to charge interest on all overdue amounts until payment is received in full.
+- Where a customer does not pay Royal Mail in accordance with its agreed credit terms Royal Mail shall be entitled to charge interest on all overdue amounts until payment is received in full.
 The annual rate of interest charged will be 8% above the Bank of England base rate, which prevails during the period of the overdue debt.
+See Royal Mail terms and conditions for full details of late payment charges.

-- 11. Royal Mail will only consider credit in excess of this limit if it is supported by a Parent Company guarantee, a Bank guarantee, or a Merchant’s Deposit.
+- Royal Mail will only consider credit in excess of the credit limit if it is supported by a Parent Company guarantee, a Bank guarantee, or a Merchant’s Deposit.

-- 12. Royal Mail will review a customer’s credit limit either on request, when spend exceeds the credit limit set, or on application for additional products or services where such spend will exceed the credit limit by £5,000 or more and or if Royal Mail has concerns regarding a customer’s creditworthiness.
+- Royal Mail will review a customer’s credit limit either on request, when spend exceeds the credit limit set, or on application for additional products or services.

-- 13. In order to process your application we will supply your personal information to credit reference agencies (CRAs) and they will give us information about you, such as about your financial history.
+- In order to process your application we will supply your personal information to credit reference agencies (CRAs) and they will give us information about you, such as about your financial history.
 We do this to assess creditworthiness and product suitability, check your identity, manage your account, trace and recover debts and prevent criminal activity.
 We will also continue to exchange information about you with CRAs on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
 CRAs will share your information with other organisations.
-The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at http://www.experian.co.uk/crain/index.html

 Refusal/withdrawal of credit